netdata/netdata/packaging/installer/methods/source.md

 which the the build system will link statically into Netdata.
 These libraries and their header files must be copied into specific locations in the source tree to be used.

+### If using a git checkout
+#### Submodules

+Our git repository uses submodules for certain copoments.
+To obtain a complete build when using a git checkout, make sure you either clone the repository with the `--recursive` option, or that you run `git submodule update --init --recursivea` in your local copy of the repository before attempting to build Netdata.

+#### Handling version numbers with git checkouts

+When building from a git checkout, our build systems requires the git history at least as far back as the most recent tag to ensure that the correct version number is used.
+In most cases, this means that a shallow clone created with `--depth=1` will only work if you are building a stable version and cloned the associated tag directly.

 ### Netdata cloud
 #### JSON-C